 There were also predictable setbacks in the period with issues like fluctuating output and exploitation of farmers.
 Fluctuation in output was mainly due to reasons like weather conditions leading to inconsistent supply of sugarcane and preferences of the farmer for food crops.
 Industrial planning through the five-year plan was aimed at organizing and streamlining the whole sugar production process from demand to production requirement, needed capacity and sugar cane production.
 To achieve the set target, committees were formed overlooking the finer details in consultation with the industry.

 The pricing of sugar has also seen a no. of changes.
 With the growing time, government regulation has been relaxed considering the growing economics.
 Till the period of mid-1960s, the industry was fully controlled.
-Support to farmer was of prime importance.
+Support to farmers was of prime importance.
 The concept of SMP (Statutory minimum price) to provide a fixed price based on production and input cost was in place.
-However, the SMP was different in case of the sugar production by sugar mills and Khandsari production.
+However, the SMP was different in the case of sugar production by sugar mills and Khandsari production.
 The regulation resulted in the diversion of sugar cane to Khandsari production causing a decline in actual sugar production.
-Later on the government. adopted relaxed policy resulting in sugar production once again increasing.
+Later on the government. adopted relaxed policy resulting in production once again increasing.
 As of today, India has two different systems of sugarcane price movement.
-The first one is co-operative mill dominated states like Maharashtra, Karnataka, and Gujarat.
-In this arrangement, the sugarcane price is based on the profit- sharing formula.
+The first one is co-operative mill-dominated states like Maharashtra, Karnataka, and Gujarat.
+In this arrangement, the sugarcane price is based on the profit-sharing formula.
 In the second formula, sugarcane prices are controlled and dominated by private mills.
 The best solutions for price control have been recommended by ’Bhargava Formula’ that leads to competitive farming and competitive pricing.
-In this scenario, both farmers and mill owners need to become competitive in respective areas.
+In this scenario, both farmers and mill owners need to become competitive in their respective areas.

 Coming to modern times, India has successfully maintained its position as a leading sugar-producing country in the world?
 As a matter of fact, the country surpassed Brazil as the top producer in 2018/19 by producing a mammoth 33 million metric tons.
 India, Brazil, Thailand, China are some of the largest producers and exporters of sugar.
-Some of the commonly consumed sugar in the world is white granulated sugar, powdered sugar, superfine sugar, coarse sugar, sanding sugar, Light and Dark Brown Sugars, Muscovado sugar, free-flowing brown sugar, etc. One of the common uses of sugarcane is also for the production of ethanol which acts as a source of biofuel.
+Some of the commonly consumed sugar in the world are white granulated sugar, powdered, superfine, coarse, sanding, Light and Dark Brown, Muscovado, free-flowing brown sugar, etc. One of the common uses of sugarcane is also for the production of ethanol which acts as a source of biofuel.
 As more and more countries switch to greener fuel, demand for ethanol has gone up considerably in the last few years.
-Diversion of sugarcane to ethanol production means lesser quantity for sugar production.
+Diversion of sugarcane to ethanol production means a lesser quantity for sugar production.
 This renewed focus on Ethanol production has helped India to ramp up its export capacity.
 Sugar exporters in India are gearing up for a productive season of exports.
 India is expected to export a massive shipment of approximately 5.5 million tons.

 Export of sugar happens through a no. of channels.
 Traditional channels of procuring the commodity are time-consuming and also risky.
 The involvement of middlemen and intermediaries erodes the value for the buyer.
 Hence, identifying the challenge trade enabling platform emerged in the market.
 Prominent ones are TRADOLOGIE, INDIAMART AND TRADE INDIA.
 TRADOLOGIE definitely occupies the pole position when it comes to trading agricultural commodities in bulk.
 Its trade enablement platform facilitates the transaction directly between buyers and sellers using cutting-edge technology its concept of reverse bidding ensures that the process is transparent and stakeholders get the best value out of the transaction.
 The platform combines the best features of legacy channels combined with its own set of benefits to deliver superior value for its customers.